compiler-errors/compiler-errors.github.io/index.md

 ## Education

 I'm currently a senior at Caltech in Pasadena, CA in the Greater Los Angeles area.
 I study Computer Science and am working on getting a double major in English, hopefully completing a senior thesis in either contemporary poetry or Latin@ literature.
 I am a TA for a lot of OS, systems and database project courses at Caltech; I try to TA at least one class per term, since teaching is as important as learning, and I learn a lot from helping others.

+I'm going to be studying abroad at the University of Edinburgh this fall (Fall 2018)!

 ### Contact Me!